Setup and Integration Guide

 pip install qdrant-loader-mcp-server

-# Use full path in configuration
+# Use full path in configuration if needed

 {